exasol/pyexasol/docs/HTTP_TRANSPORT.md

 ```

 ## Import from generator
-This function is suitable for very big INSERTS as long as generator returns rows 1-by-1 and does not internally run out of memory.
+This function is suitable for very big INSERTS as long as generator returns rows 1-by-1 and does not run out of memory.

 ```python
 def my_generator():